azuredevcollege/trainingdays/day6/challenges/challenge3.md

 ```shell
 ping: con2: Name or service not known
 ```
-Containers on the default bridge network can only access each other by IP addresses, unless you use the --link option, which is considered legacy.
+Containers on the default bridge network can only access each other by their IP addresses, unless you use the --link option, which is considered legacy.
 On a user-defined bridge network, containers can resolve each other by name or alias.
 That's the main benefit of user defined bridge networks.
 In addition to that using a user-defined network provides a scoped network in which only containers attached to that network are able to communicate.
 We'll come to that later.

 You can detach from a container and leave it running using the CTRL-p CTRL-q key sequence.
 Let's type that and detach from the container.

-You can connect to and disconnect from the networks any time you wish.
-Let's try this and disconnect the con1 from bridge network.
+You can connect to and disconnect from networks any time you wish.
+Let's try this and disconnect "con1" from bridge network.

 Type:
 ```shell
 $ docker network disconnect bridge con1
 ```

 Now the con1 is disconnected from bridge network.
-Attach again to the container's shell and check that it's disconnected.
+Attach again to container's shell and check that it's disconnected.

 Type:
 ```shell